chinaecheremudo002-gif/Pizza-Sales-Analysis-Report-/README.md

 Insight: While these five pizza varieties are the top sellers, they contribute only about 24% of total revenue, indicating that sales are well-distributed across a wide range of menu items.
 Targeted marketing and promotions for these popular items can still boost revenue, but broad operational strategies should consider the full menu to maximize overall performance.

-If you want, I can also rewrite your previous day, hour, and month sales insights in this same style, so your entire README/report has a consistent, professional tone.
-This would make it look polished and executive-ready.

-Do you want me to do that?
 ![top 5Pizza Chart](pizza_top 5.png)